Portland, Oregon is often considered

 which offers tips on sustainable practices in all aspects of life.

-People may lovingly poke fun at Portland’s obsession with all
+People may lovingly poke fun at Portland’s obsession with sustainability,

 Photo courtesy of Portland Bureau of Planning & Sustainability